Noorafathima09/multi-channel-profitability-customer-growth-analysis/README.md

 The dashboard follows a structured analytical journey that progressively explains business performance instead of presenting isolated metrics.
 Beginning with an executive overview and continuing through profitability, customer behavior, operational performance, sales area and channel analysis, and product performance, each page builds upon the previous one to create a connected analytical experience.

-By integrating executive KPIs, financial performance, customer intelligence, operational metrics, geographical analysis, and product insights within a unified Business Intelligence framework, the dashboard enables stakeholders to monitor business performance, identify improvement opportunities, and make more informed strategic decisions.
+By integrating executive KPIs, financial performance, customer intelligence, operational metrics, sales area analysis, and product insights within a unified Business Intelligence framework, the dashboard enables stakeholders to monitor business performance, identify improvement opportunities, and make more informed strategic decisions.

 ---